Thuvii/TextBaseGame/README.md

-This is a small text-base game project
+This is a small text-base game project to practice my beginner C# knowledge